Skip to main content

 Blood clot in a vein (venous thrombosis)

 Developing a blood clot in a vein is a serious, potentially fatal, medical condition.
 Deep vein thrombosis (DVT) is a blood clot that develops within a deep vein in the body, usually in the leg.
-This page has information on what causes blood clots and ways to help prevent them.
+Find out what causes blood clots and how to prevent them.

 About blood clots in a vein